-Recent technological advances have spurred production and collection of vast amounts of data about individuals, systems, and the environment.
+Data-driven actuation, decision support, and adaptive control is experiencing explosive growth as a result of recent technological advances in environmental and personal monitoring, sensing, and data analytics (e.g. Internet of Things (IoT)) coupled with the wide availability of low cost compute, storage, and networking (e.g. cloud computing).
 As a result, there is significant demand by software engineers, data scientists, and analysts with a variety of backgrounds and expertise, for extracting actionable insights from this data.
 Such data has the potential for facilitating beneficial decision support for nearly every aspect of our society and economy, including social networking, health care, business operations, the automotive industry, agriculture, Information Technology, education, and many others.

-To service this need, a number of open source technologies have emerged that make effective, large-scale data analytics accessible to the masses.
-These include "big data" and "fast data" analysis systems such as Hadoop [1], Spark [6], and Storm [8] from the Apache foundation, which are used by analysts to implement a variety of applications for query support, data mining, machine learning, real-time stream analysis, statistical analysis, and image processing [2, 37, 15, 36].
-As complex software systems, with many installation, configuration, and tuning parameters, these frameworks are often deployed under the control of a distributed resource management system [42, 19] to decouple resource management from job scheduling and monitoring, and to facilitate resource sharing between multiple frameworks.
+To address this need, a number of open source technologies have emerged that make effective, large-scale data analytics accessible to the masses.
+These include "big data" and "fast data" analysis systems such as Hadoop [1], Spark [2], and Storm [3] from the Apache foundation, which are used by analysts to implement a variety of applications for query support, data mining, machine learning, realtime stream analysis, statistical analysis, and image processing [4-7].
+As complex software systems, with many installation, configuration, and tuning parameters, these frameworks are often deployed under the control of a distributed resource management system [8, 9] to decouple resource management from job scheduling and monitoring, and to facilitate resource sharing between multiple frameworks.

 Each of these analytics frameworks tends to work best (e.g. most scalable, with the lowest turn-around time, etc.) for different classes of applications, data sets, and data types.
 For this reason, users are increasingly tempted to use multiple frameworks, each implementing a different aspect of their analysis needs.
-This new form of multi-tenancy (i.e. multianalytics) gives users the most choice in terms of extracting potential insights, enables them to fully utilize their compute resources and, when using public clouds, manage their fee-foruse monetary costs.
+This new form of multi-tenancy (i.e. multi-analytics) gives users the most choice in terms of extracting potential insights, enables them to fully utilize their compute resources and, when using public clouds, manage their fee-for-use monetary costs.

-Multi-analytics frameworks have also become part of the software infrastructure available in many private data centers and, as such, must function when deployed on a private cloud [34, 29, 20].
+Multi-analytics frameworks have also become part of the software infrastructure available in many private data centers and, as such, must function when deployed on a private cloud [10-12].
 With private clouds, resources are restricted by physical limitations.
 As a result, these technologies are commonly employed in shared settings in which more resources (CPU, memory, local disk) cannot simply be added on-demand in exchange for an additional charge (as they can in a public cloud setting).

 Because of this trend, in this paper, we investigate and characterize the performance and behavior of big/fast data systems in shared (multi-tenant), moderately resource constrained, private cloud settings.
-While these technologies are typically designed for very large scale deployments such as those maintained by Google, Facebook, and Twitter they are also common and useful at smaller scales [11, 33, 32].
+While these technologies are typically designed for very large scale deployments such as those maintained by Google, Facebook, and Twitter they are also common and useful at smaller scales [13-15].

-We empirically evaluate the use of Hadoop, Spark, and Storm frameworks in combination, with Mesos [19] to mediate resource demands and to manage sharing across these big data tenants.
+We empirically evaluate the use of Hadoop, Spark, and Storm frameworks in combination, with Mesos [9] to mediate resource demands and to manage sharing across these big data tenants.
 Our goal is to understand

-- How these frameworks interfere with each other in terms of performance when they are deployed under resource pressure, - How Mesos behaves when demand for resources exceeds resource availability, and - The degree to which Mesos is able to achieve fair sharing using Dominant Resource Fairness (DRF) [14] in resource restricted cloud settings.
+- How these frameworks interfere with each other in terms of performance when they are deployed under resource pressure, - How Mesos behaves when demand for resources exceeds resource availability, and - The degree to which Mesos is able to achieve fair sharing using Dominant Resource Fairness (DRF) [16] in resource restricted cloud settings.